-Format of request
+Format of Request

-The request must be submitted in writing.
+The request must:

-Must specify the contest to be recounted.

-- Must state on behalf of which candidate, slate of electors, or position on a measure (affirmative or negative) it is filed.
-(E.C. § 15620) - May specify the order in which precincts shall be counted.

-May specify the method of counting to be used (computer, manual or both).

-May specify any other relevant material to be examined.
+be submitted in writing.
+(E.C. § 15620) specify the contest to be recounted.
+(E.C. § 15620) state on behalf of which candidate, slate of electors, or position on a n (affirmative or negative) it is filed. neasure (E.C. § 15620) The request may specify: • the order in which precincts shall be counted.
+(E.C. § 15622) the method of counting to be used (computer, manual or both).
+(E.C. § 15627) in which county or counties the recount is sought for statewide contes ts.
+(E.C. § 15621) any other relevant material to be examined.
+(E.C. § 15630)

-For statewide contests, may specify in which county or counties the recount is sought.

-Requesting a Recount (Cont'd)
+Requesting a Recount (Continued)

-Place of filing
+Place of Filing

 - With the county elections official responsible for conducting the election, if the contest is not voted upon statewide.
-(E.C. § 15620) - If election is conducted in more than one county, the request may be filed with the county elections official of, and the recount conducted within, any or all of the affected counties.
+(E.C. § 15620) - With the county elections official of any or all of the affected counties if the election is conducted in more than one county.
 (E.C. § 15620) - With the Secretary of State if the contest is voted upon statewide.
 (E.C. § 15621) - With the City Clerk if it is a city election (or if the city has not consolidated with the county).
 (E.C. § 15620)

-Notice of recount
+Notice of Recount

-A notice stating the date and place of the recount will be posted by the elections official at least one day prior to the recount and the following persons will be notified in person or by telegram.
+A notice stating the date and place of the recount will be posted by the elections official at least one day prior to the recount and the following persons will be notified in person or by telegram:

+- All candidates for the office being recounted. - Proponents of any initiative or referendum or persons filing ballot arguments for or against any initiative, referendum or measure to be recounted. - The Secretary of State if the recount is for candidates for any state or federal office, delegates to a national convention, or any state measure.
 (E.C. § 15628)

-- All candidates for the office being recounted. - Authorized representatives for presidential candidates, if the race for presidential delegates is to be recounted. - Proponents of any initiative or referendum or persons filing ballot arguments for or against any initiative, referendum or measure to be recounted. - Secretary of State if the recount is for candidates for any state or federal office, delegates to a national convention, or any state measure.